poolshark-protocol/docs/site/content/overview/index.en.md

 The team is excited to see new use cases found for each of the types of positions and listening to suggestions.

-With these added position types, liquidity providers can customize their risk profile to match the current price action in the market.
+With these added position types, liquidity providers can customize their risk profiles to match the current price action in the market.

 Directional liquidity</em> allows for one-way fills similar to a traditional limit order, whereas current LP positions are reversible.

 DeFi protocols are often the largest liquidity providers in the ecosystem, so we're excited to see how our community and ecosystem can build solutions around protocols that are seeking to greater improve their profitability and runway for the coming years.

-If you would like to contribute or have any questions, don't hesistate to [open an issue on Github](https://github.com/poolsharks-protocol/docs/issues), or DM on [Twitter](https://twitter.com/PoolsharkLabs)
+If you would like to contribute or have any questions, don't hesitate to [open an issue on Github](https://github.com/poolsharks-protocol/docs/issues), or DM on [Twitter](https://twitter.com/PoolsharkLabs)

 <br/><br/><br/>